 An important prerequisite for efficient and sustainable services related to homelessness is building a network of different stakeholders in their care.
-An analysis of the best practice examples from around the world confirmed there is a correlation between the extent and strength of the network of connections and collaboration within the community aimed at solving this issue and the development and outreach of library services to people experiencing homelessness (Bunic, 2016).
+An analysis of the best practice examples from around the world confirmed there is a correlation between the extent and strength of the network of connections and collaboration within the community aimed at solving this issue and the development and outreach of library services to people experiencing homelessness (Bunić, 2016).

-Unfortunately, library staff in certain communities and countries do not have available a developed support network of organizations working with people experiencing homelessness to meet their needs.
+Unfortunately, library staff in certain communities and countries do not have available a developed support network of organizations that work on meeting the needs of people experiencing homelessness.
 Moreover, the majority of library staff have not had any training on how to understand and effectively communicate with people experiencing homelessness.
 Consequently, appendices to the guidelines contain recommendations and insights of a psychologist (Appendix A) and a social worker (Appendix B).